 Twitter acts as every food entrepreneur’s closest friend and is essential for building brand exposure.
 Additionally, you can advertise your food products on Facebook and Instagram, which can increase customer interaction with your brand.

 These social networks not only boost the legitimacy of your company but also guarantee a stronger connection with the target audience.
+The more you interact with your audience, the more comfortable they feel associating with your business.

 Maintain a regular blog, conduct keyword research, collect backlinks, and enhance the functionality of the website.